bitfunk/gradle-plugins/README.md

 #### Test

--[GradleTestUtil](plugin-development/gradle-test-util/README.md) - Test util to ease Gradle plugin testing
+- [GradleTestUtil](plugin-development/gradle-test-util/README.md) - Test util to ease Gradle plugin testing

 ## Getting started

 You could use individual plugins or the all-plugins collection.

-Check the usage of each Gradle plugin by reading the [plugin documentation][plugins].
+Check the usage of each Gradle plugin by reading the [plugin documentation](plugins/README.md).

 ### Requirements